State Bank of India: History

+Operations

 SBI provides a range of banking products through its network of branches in India and overseas, including products aimed at non-resident Indians (NRIs).
-SBI has 16 regional hubs and 57 zonal offices that are located at important cities throughout India.
+SBI has 17 regional hubs known as local head offices (LHOs), under whom are 57 administrative offices (AOs), that are located in important cities throughout India, under whom are furthermore administrative sub-offices known as regional business offices (RBOs), with each RBO having, under its direct administrative control, some 40 to 50 branches.